 About Alexandra Logue--behavioral scientist, educator, author

-After receiving her Ph.D., Dr. Logue joined the faculty of the State University of New York at Stony Brook, where she rose to become Professor of Psychology, Associate Dean of Social and Behavioral Sciences, and Chair of the Department of Psychology.
-Since that time she has held multiple administrative positions in a variety of settings.
+Following graduate school, Dr. Logue joined the faculty of the State University of New York at Stony Brook, where she rose to become Professor of Psychology, Associate Dean of Social and Behavioral Sciences, and then Chair of the Department of Psychology.